 18. Case Study: How to Weigh a Donkey#

 Donkeys play important roles in rural Kenya.
-People need them to move crops and water, plow fields, and for personal transportation.
+People need them to transport crops, water, and people and to plow fields.
 When a donkey gets sick, the veterinarian needs to figure out how much the donkey weighs in order to prescribe the right amount of medicine.
-But, many vets in rural Kenya don’t have access to a scale to weigh the donkey so they need to guess how much the donkey’s weight.
-Too little medicine and an infection can re-emerge; too much medicine can cause a harmful overdose.
+But many vets in rural Kenya don’t have access to a scale, so they need to guess the donkey’s weight.
+Too little medicine can allow an infection to reemerge; too much medicine can cause a harmful overdose.
 There are over 1.8 million donkeys in Kenya, so it’s important to have a simple, accurate way to estimate the weight of a donkey.

 We begin with the scope of the data.